-THERE has been an increased focus on business relationships in recent years, and executives know the value in building, nurturing and maintaining relationships in organisations, writes Orla Clancy.
+THERE has been an increased focus on business relationships in recent years, and executives know the value in building, nurturing and maintaining relationships in organizations, writes Orla Clancy.
 It’s been far from easy.
-Increased uncertainty has created challenges for organisations.
-I recently interviewed Victoria Dew, founder and CEO at Dewpoint Communications, Inc. to find out more about how organisational changes affect relationships with employees.
+Increased uncertainty has created challenges for organizations.
+I recently interviewed Victoria Dew, founder and CEO at Dewpoint Communications, Inc. to find out more about how organizational changes affect relationships with employees.

 The employee experience and future of work expert, who splits her time between Boston and Los Angeles, said “Every business (and person) in the world is on a massive change journey with no end in sight.
 As we all collectively try to navigate not only global uncertainty and disruption but a changed world of work, our relationships with one another become even more important.”

-“Companies that take a strategic, sustained approach to creating connection between the organisation and its employees, and between the individual humans who work there will always fare better in the long run.”
+“Companies that take a strategic, sustained approach to creating connection between the organization and its employees, and between the individual humans who work there will always fare better in the long run.”